Chapter 1: The Commodity — Commentary

 126:1 When examining use-values, we always assume we are dealing with definite quantities, such as dozens of watches, yards of linen, or tons of iron.

 To realise the qualities of use-values a certain quantity is necessary and sufficient: With one grain of wheat I cannot eat my fill.
 For a two person household usually one fridge is sufficient, four are usually too many for this purpose.
 To make use of a certain quality it needs to be available in a certain quantity.
-One brick is not enough to build a house, 1 billion is too much.
+One brick is not enough to build a house, 1 billion is too many.
 Put differently, to build a house one does not want bricks, many bricks or more bricks.
 One wants however many bricks it takes to build a house: definitely a definite quantity.

 Even if we do not know much many bricks it takes to build a house or how much pasta it takes to fill us up, the actual task itself determines this quantity.
 Our ignorance does not change this.

-This observation stands in constrast to the central category of modern economics, scarcity as such.
+This observation stands in contrast to the central category of modern economics, scarcity as such.
 Scarcity — “there is not enough” — is a relation of how much stuff there is vs. how much someone wants for some purpose; scarcity is a category of a relation between stuff and need.
 It does not make sense to say there is not enough coffee, but we have to say “not enough for what?”.
 In the same way, we need a certain amount of bricks to build a house, not just bricks or many bricks.
 Bricks are no scarce or plentiful in general, but in relation to whatever we want to do with them.

 Yet, in modern economics stuff is defined as scarce regardless of the need that confronts it.
 Consequently, when these economists start with scarcity they do not consider the actual shortcomings around them or even rack their brains how to overcome them, e.g. “there aren’t enough iPods so we can all listen to Sting at the same time, how do we make more?”
 Instead, they simply require and posit scarcity as such as the first category of their economics.
 Because of this notion of scarcity, they also completely disregard production to make their case.
 Of course, there are things of which there is only a limited supply.
 But of many things more can be produced and this fact is disregarded in modern economics when scarcity as such is assumed.
 For example, a popular example is beach-front homes, i.e. something which is thought of as limited by its location, it is thought that you cannot make more.
 Another common example is that in a dessert a glass of water would be a lot more valuable than in modern London.
 In a dessert somebody would give everything for a glass of water because it is so scarce, you cannot make more.
 However, the object of investigation is the capitalist mode of production with its “immense collection of commodities” on the market and not a single exchange relation in a dessert where there is no market and no production for the market.
 Under capitalism no need is not fulfilled just because something is scarce per se.
 If I own enough to exchange I can fly to space or own as many beach front homes and glasses of water as I want.
 Modern economics investigates and advertises a particular way of organising production and consumption – i.e. the capitalist mode of production – and starts off with disregarding production to introduce its first premise: scarcity.